matteo65/ZedmeeHash/README.md

 # ZedmeeHash 32/64
-Strong, fast, non-cryptographic 32/64 hash function
+Strong, fast, simple, non-cryptographic 32/64 hash function

 Zedmee is based on the use of a table of randomly calculated numbers.
 It uses 2 algorithms, one for data up to 4 bytes long for the 32-bit version or 8 bytes for the 64-bit version, the other for data with a longer length.